9 Steps to Stick Weld Cast Iron: And How to Avoid Preheating

 - The casting is small and simple, and you want to avoid the trouble and the costs.

-It is possible to stick weld cast iron without preheating using nickel welding rods (ENi99 and ENi55), short beads, and peening.
+It is possible to stick weld cast iron without preheating using nickel rods (ENi99 and ENi55), short beads, and peening.
 However, lack of preheating will always make the casting weaker next to the weld and more prone to cracking in the future.
 Welding without preheating is also called cold welding.

-Without preheating, you also skip the post-heat and the slow cool-down steps.
+Without preheating, you also skip the post-heat and cool-down steps.
 The main concern is to minimize the heat input and the width of the heat-affected zone (HAZ) to the absolute minimum.
 The HAZ is the area next to the bead.
 To do this:

 - Use only cast iron nickel rods because they do not penetrate deep and have high ductility.